 Houses of Worship continue to pose public health concerns, particularly due to multiple different households convening in a congregational setting.
 Houses of Worship are encouraged to pay close attention to the social distancing, hygiene and face covering requirements.
 Remote services and drive-in service continue to be the safest avenues for worship.
 The following guidance applies to this industry beyond the general guidance:

-- Houses of Worship are permitted to operate at 60% of fire occupancy requirements.
+Houses of Worship are permitted to operate at 60% of fire occupancy requirements in Phase 2.

-All Delaware families can access child care with restrictions on classroom sizes and following additional guidance from the Division of Public Health.
-Teleworking is strongly encouraged by DPH, and families are encouraged to identify alternate care for their children where possible to allow for reduced classroom sizes and social distancing.
+All Delaware families can access child care, starting in Phase 2, with restrictions on classroom sizes and following additional guidance from the Division of Public Health.
+Teleworking is strongly encouraged by DPH under Phase 2, and families are encouraged to identify alternate care for their children where possible to allow for reduced classroom sizes and social distancing.

 Private instruction covers a wide variety of classroom-based or similar instruction that is not in a traditional K-12 or post-secondary environment.
 This includes tutoring services, testing centers, adult education, or specific vocational training facilities (outside of traditional K-12 structures).
 The following guidance applies to this industry beyond the general guidance, which should also be followed: